 Traditionally, capacity problems have been solved by recruiting new people.
 This has led to several problems.
-I have seen this several times in fast growing scale-ups.
+I have seen this several times in fast-growing scale-ups.

 As the growth is limited by the ability the find new people, the selection criteria are (often unconsciously) lowered, as many people are needed fast.
 These new people are not as productive as the existing crew.
 Because you have more people, you need more managers.
-Lower quality people and more managers lowers productivity.
+Lower quality people and more managers lower productivity.

 Another approach is, to focus more on increasing the productivity of the existing employees, instead of hiring additional staff, and on improving the selection criteria.